Information

 What is the probability of the species being slaughtered according to a humane slaughter protocol?

-It is low for minimal farming conditions.
-It is high for high-standard farming conditions.
-Our conclusion is based on a low amount of evidence.Side note: Domestication
+It is low for minimal farming conditions (asphyxia).
+It is medium for high-standard farming conditions, as ikejime (if it includes a stunning step) induces unconsciousness fast and kills while still unconscious but needs to be verified for the species and the farming context.
+Our conclusion is based on a low amount of evidence, as further research is needed.Side note: Domestication

 Teletchea and Fontaine introduced 5 domestication levels illustrating how far species are from having their life cycle closed in captivity without wild input, how long they have been reared in captivity, and whether breeding programmes are in place.